John-Cassidy/lemon-mart/README.md

 (1a) sample generated for this site: https://realfavicongenerator.net/favicon_result?file_id=p1ek768tocclo82hsoc5vvq826#.X4CdstBKguU
 (2) copy the zip contents to the src folder
 (3) update the index file
+(4) update angular.json to include the files you added to the project

 ## Commands run during development